Force over Distance: Faster than Light

 Matt won’t ever forget the afternoon when she’d come to find him and tell him.

 “Navigation,” she says, her eyes alight, her face flushed, damp with sweat, her newly-issued radio in her hand.
 “Navigation!
 Matt, can you believe it?
 Plotting trajectories, monitoring foreign objects, calculating interception times.
 It takes a lot of math.
 A lot.
 Eli’s always done navigation.
 Lisa was his back up.
 But now I’m going to do it.
 Eli’s going to be my backup.
-Rush never says this but it is very obvious, very, that there’s, like, an A-team and a B-team?
+Rush never says this but it’s very obvious, very, that there’s, like, an A-team and a B-team?
 Even though there’s overlap between the teams.
-So, like, if we’re in a B-configuration and things go wrong, he’ll switch it up to the A-configuration and, in the A-configuration, Eli mans multiple stations BUT now he’s not going to man navigation; that one’s going to be mine.
-And I know this because Dr. Rush told me that whenever something goes wrong I have to report to the bridge, which would only be true if I’m in the A-team navigation spot.
+So if we’re in a B-configuration and things go wrong, he’ll switch it up to the A-configuration and, in the A-configuration, Eli mans multiple stations BUT now he’s not going to man navigation, that one’s going to be mine.
+Dr. Rush told me that whenever something goes wrong I have to report to the bridge, which would only be true if I’m in the A-team navigation spot.
 This radio is mine, Matt!
 I’m supposed to keep it on me all the time.
 Dr. Rush gave it to me.
 It’s mine.
 Can you believe I have my own radio?”

 Matt smiles a little, at the memory.

-“Nothin’,” Matt replies, glancing at the radio, clipped to her trim right hip.
+“Nothin’.”
+Matt glances at the radio clipped to her trim right hip.

 They wait.